boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

     8    0 to 31              Unassigned
 ~~~

 Values are not added directly into this subregistry.
-When a new code is assigned to an IPv6 EH in {{IPv6-EH}}, a free bit is selected by IANA for this EH and the subregistry is udpated with the details that mirror the assigned EH.
-A new instance 'i+1' is used when only the bits of an instance 'i' are exhausted.
+When a new code is assigned to an IPv6 EH in {{IPv6-EH}}, a free bit is selected by IANA for this EH from "ipv6ExtensionHeaders Bits" subregistry and the subregistry is udpated with the details that mirror the assigned EH.
+A new instance 'i+1' is used if and only if all bits of the instance 'i' are exhausted, and so on.

 IANA is requested to add this note to {{IPv6-EH}}: